pflanze/xmlhub-indexer/README.md

 (It should also be possible to have xmlhub-indexer run automatically whenever xmlhub receives changes; TODO?)

+## Details

+### Parsing

+  - Every attribute in an XML file is expected to be in another XML comment.
+This makes it unambiguous where one starts and ends, and obviates the need for another more complicated format.
+No escaping or anything is done (other than what XML itself requires) (this means that the string "-->" cannot be part of an attribute value).

+  - Spaces (really any kind of whitespace, including newlines) are trimmed off values on both ends, and space in the middle is normalized to a single space for each block of whitespace.

+  - The string "NA" is treated the same as the empty string, both are treated as not available, leading to an error report if the value is required.

+  - Attribute keys (names) are case insensitive.
+They should be specified in the program source code (in `METADATA_SPECIFICATION`) in proper spelling, since that is what is used for display in the index pages.

+  - Attribute order in the XML file doesn't matter; for display, the one given in `METADATA_SPECIFICATION` is used.

+  - Attributes that take lists of values can be split on whatever one configures in the `separator` field of `AttributeKind::StringList`, but the "," makes most sense as splitting on space doesn't work when values can also have version numbers like for the "Packages" attribute--if space is used both to separate package names from package version but also to split between package entries, it would be ambiguous.

+  - Attribute indexing can lowercase the values for uniformity; this is useful for keywords, not so much for package names and other things where casing is more relevant; it can be changed via the `use_lowercase` field of `AttributeIndexing::Index`.

 ## Maintaining and changing the program

 This program is written in the [Rust](https://rust-lang.org)